Below you will find videos from 2021.

 Live streaming through Facebook LIVE or any other platform is strictly prohibited due to broadcast rights of the Show.

-Applications for volunteering at The London International Horse Show 2021 will open closer to the Show.
+Applications for volunteering at The London International Horse Show 2022 are now closed.

 Thanks for your interest in The London International Horse Show at ExCeL.